-Haitong Bank is a Corporate and Institutional Bank, committed to serving its domestic corporate and institutional clients alongside a growing Chinese client base.
-The Bank's strategy is to connect clients and business opportunities across its broad network, combining its long-standing expertise in Europe and Latin America with the Group's cross-border origination skills with a China Angle.
+Haitong Bank is a Corporate & Investment Bank committed to support its clients on their domestic markets and on cross-border transactions.

+The Bank's strategy is to connect clients and business opportunities across its broad network, combining long-standing expertise in Europe and Latin America with a solid China access.